 Research has shown that children with autism have a lower internal reward from social interactions so it’s important to increase the fun – and that means you have to BIG UP THAT FUN!!

 When sharing food with your child.
 Make exaggerated movements by rubbing your tummy and shouting.
 “Mmm..that was de-li-ciOUS!”

-By doing something that gets you child’s full attention on you, they are ready to learn so can start enjoying tasks with you.
-Soon your child will want to seek out more interactions with you.
+By doing something that gets your child’s full attention on you, they are ready to learn so can start enjoying tasks with you.
+Soon your child will want to seek out more interactions with you!

-Remember, any attempt to communicate with you, whether by facial expression, or by using sounds and words, should be celebrated – and again, this should be exaggerated too!
+Remember that any attempt to communicate with you, whether using facial expression, or sounds and words, should be celebrated – and again, this should be exaggerated too!

-So praise every effort they make because your child is truly special!
+So praise every effort your child makes because your child is truly special!

 Parents have found my 'Praising Special Children' worksheet a gamechanger when encouraging interactions with their child.
 If you would like a copy please click on this link and send me a request!